List of Hindu texts

-Hinduism is an ancient religion Shaivism, Vaishnavism, Shaktism and others.
+Hinduism is an ancient religion, with denominations such as Shaivism, Vaishnavism, Shaktism, among others.
 Each tradition has a long list of Hindu texts, with subgenre based on syncretization of ideas from Samkhya, Nyaya, Yoga, Vedanta and other schools of Hindu philosophy.
 Of these some called Sruti are broadly considered as core scriptures of Hinduism, but beyond the Sruti, the list of scriptures vary by the scholar.

 Several lists include only the Vedas, the Principal Upanishads, the Agamas and the Bhagavad Gita as scriptures broadly accepted by Hindus.
 Goodall adds regional texts such as Bhagavata Purana and Yajnavalkya Smriti to the list.
 Beyond the Sruti, Hindu texts include Smritis, Shastras, Sutras, Tantras, Puranas, Itihasas, Stotras, Subhashitas and others.

-Most of these texts exist in Sanskrit, several others have been composed in other Indic languages.
+Most of these texts exist in Sanskrit, and Old Tamil, and also later in other Indic languages.
 In modern times, most have been translated into other Indian languages and some in Western languages.
 This list includes major Hindu texts, along with the Hindu scriptures.